ngoldfine/portfolio/projects.md

 - Resourcefully **curated a multilingual dataset** of historical Italian-peninsula texts from online sources.
 - Utilized **Python**, **SpaCy**, **Jupyter Notebook**, **Pandas**, **Scikit-Learn**, **matplotlib** and **Seaborn** to preprocess, analyze and visualize data.
-- Leveraged **Italian language knowledge** during dataset cleaning and analysis, allowing for a more informed and nuanced interpretation of results.
+- **Leveraged domain knowledge** of Italian language during dataset cleaning and analysis, allowing for a more informed and nuanced interpretation of results.

 ### Wordle Guessers